-The Illinois Municipal Retirement Fund (IMRF) provides a defined benefit pension to workers of municipalities and units of government.
+The Illinois Municipal Retirement Fund (IMRF) was established by the Illinois General Assembly in 1939 to provide a defined benefit pension to workers of municipalities and units of government.
 IFT members employed by school districts in non-certified positions pay into and receive their retirement benefits from IMRF.
-IMRF-covered employees also participate into Social Security and Medicare.
+IMRF-covered employees also pay into Social Security.

-IMRF-covered employees hired prior to January 1, 2011, are enrolled in Tier 1, while employees hired after January 1, 2011, are enrolled in Tier 2.
+IMRF-covered employees hired prior to January 1, 2011, are enrolled in the Tier 1 plan, while employees hired after January 1, 2011, are enrolled in the Tier 2 plan.